shotgunsoftware/tk-toolchain/README.md

 - Only works with applications that do not depend on DCC specific code.
 - The app can use frameworks, but they need to be compatible with the latest version of `tk-framework-qtwidgets`, `tk-framework-shotgunutils` and `tk-framework-widget`
 - You cannot select the context.
 It will always use the first non-template project it finds on the Shotgun server as the context.

+# `pre-commit`

+The pre-commit hook should be run on all Toolkit repositories in order to keep code quality as high as possible.
+The most important of the pre-commit hooks is the `black` code formatter, which will take care of formatting your code according to PEP8 so you don't have to think about it.
+Only the files that have been modified will be reformatted.

+In you've just cloned a repository, type `pre-commit install` so that the hook is executed every single time you commit to `git`.

+If you're setting up a new repository, or if the repository you're about to work into does not have a file named `.pre-commit-config.yaml`, you can take the one at the root of this repository, copy it into your new repository and the commit it.
+Then, run `pre-commit install`.
+If you package third-party modules, you should update the `exclude` regular expression in that file so your third parties are not reformatted.
+Once you've properly set the exclusion list, it's also a good idea to run `pre-commit run --all` so that all files in the repository are reformatted.